-What if the Police Catch You With an Open Container in the Car?
+What if the Police Catch You With an Open Container in the Car in PA?

 From a legal perspective, vehicles and alcohol just don’t mix.
 Everyone is well aware of the fact that Pennsylvania criminalizes driving while drunk.
 Most people also know about the rules related to the consumption of alcohol in motor vehicles.